linked2/documentation/Webhooks.md

 Check out [ngrok for webhook testing](https://ngrok.com/); this tool will let you redirect your webhook to a localhost address which is especially useful during development. ngrok is our preferred way of testing webhooks.

-You can also find other tools available that are useful searching for webhook testing that will let you set up a temporary URL you can use and then via the website examine the body and headers of your webhook.
+You can also find other tools available that are useful.
+Searching for "webhook testing" you can find several sites that will let you set up a temporary URL you can use and then via the website examine the body and headers of your webhook event received at the temporary URL.

 ## Testing the Integration
 Consider setting up a test customer that you can use for this purpose.
 When you have a product completed and installed it for the test customer you will be in a position to test your webhook plus integration pipeline.